Ayo1a/Final-research-project/README.md

 # Iterative Independent Model (IIM)

 This repository contains the implementation of the **Iterative Independent Model (IIM)** and an extended model, the **Baranashi Model**, developed as part of my final research project.
-The primary objective of this project is to evaluate the accuracy of the research article "[Iterative Independent Model: arXiv:2209.01093](https://arxiv.org/pdf/2209.01093)" in claiming that the IIM effectively represents real-world networks, such as social networks, internet traffic, and biological systems.
-To achieve this, we created a Python model of the IIM and analyzed results.
+The project is a research project and its primary objective is to modeling evaluate the accuracy of the research article "[Iterative Independent Model: arXiv:2209.01093](https://arxiv.org/pdf/2209.01093)" in claiming that the IIM effectively represents real-world networks, such as social networks, internet traffic, and biological systems.
+To achieve this, we created a Python model of the IIM and analyzed the results.

 Additionally, the project includes a new hybrid model, the **Baranashi Model**, which combines features of the IIM and the Barabási–Albert model to provide deeper insights into network behaviors.